Leandro-Gehlen/PP-Scratchpay-Challenge/README.md

 > **VetRepository**
 >
-> -Should receive data and change it´s parameter from "opening" to "availability"
+> -Should receive data.
 > -Should return the new data as an IHttpResponse so pagination can be applied on VetPaginationAdapter class

 ---

 > **DentalRepository**
 >
-> - Should receive data
+> - Should receive data.
 > - Should return the new data as an IHttpResponse so paginantion can be applied on the DentalPaginationAdapter class

 ---